Dawid Kownacki: Lech Poznań

 Having started out at local side GKP Gorzów Wielkopolski, Kownacki joined Lech Poznań in 2005, coming through the youth ranks and making it to the first team in December 2013.
 He scored his first Ekstraklasa goal in February 2014 in a 5–1 loss at Pogoń Szczecin, becoming one of only five players aged under 17 to have registered in Poland's top flight.
 He won his first league title the following season.
 In 2017 he commented: "At 16, people were calling me 'the new Lewandowski' which was tough to handle, but I changed my attitude, grew up and am now much better at not taking to heart what people say.
 Of course, I still have big dreams".

 Sampdoria

 On 11 July 2017, Kownacki signed a five-year contract with Italian side Sampdoria.

 In November, he scored a brace and assisted another goal in Sampdoria's 4–1 Coppa Italia win against Delfino Pescara in the fourth round.

 Fortuna Düsseldorf and loan to Lech Poznań

-On 31 January 2019, Kownacki joined to German Bundesliga club Fortuna Düsseldorf on loan with an option to buy.
+On 31 January 2019, Kownacki joined Bundesliga club Fortuna Düsseldorf on loan with an option to buy.
 On 30 June 2019, he rejoined Fortuna on another loan with an obligation to buy, which was fulfilled in January 2020.

 On 2 February 2022, Kownacki returned to Lech Poznań on loan until the end of the season.